 It is especially important to use a thermometer when cooking meat and poultry, because these foods carry the highest risks of food poisoning.
 Using an accurate cooking thermometer is the only way to be sure that all bacteria in your food have been killed.
-An added bonus is that food you’re serving is tasty and not overcooked.
+An added bonus is that the food you’re serving is tasty and not overcooked.

-Which Meat Thermometer Best Suits your Needs?
+Which Meat Thermometer Best Suits Your Needs?

-Instant read meat thermometers have an easy to read temperature display that provides accurate information fast.
+An instant read meat thermometers have an easy to read temperature display that provides accurate information fast.
 If you prefer to check the meat temperature instantly, you may want to invest in an instant-read thermometer.

 If you prefer to insert the meat thermometer before you start cooking, you can try a leave-in meat thermometer.
 The console of digital leave-in thermometer stays outside the oven while the thermometer probe remains inserted into the meat.

 Thermapen – Instant Read Thermometer is ergonomically designed, splash-proof, and very easy to, use, clean and store.
 It has a durable finish for everyday use with no external buttons to catch germs or food residues.
 It has no confusing special features or extra buttons.